Adoption in Texas

 For more details on the adoption process, please contact the Texas Department of Family & Protective Services.

 Adoption is an extremely serious undertaking, and should be treated as such.
 Adopted children have typically suffered one or more traumatic events which have severely disrupted their lives, and above all they need a committed, loving and stable home.
 Once the adoption is granted, the child becomes yours in the eyes of the law just as if the child had been born to you, and there are no refunds or exchanges.
-If you firmly believe that you have the love in your heart to undertake this incredible responsibility and would like to consult with a Killeen attorney, we would welcome the opportunity to assist you.
+We are not accepting any new adoption cases at this time.
+However, if you firmly believe that you have the love in your heart to undertake this incredible responsibility, we would be happy to provide a referral.